Installing an Add-on in Thunderbird

-Once you locate an add-on you like, click on Install, wait for it to be downloaded, then click on Restart Thunderbird if prompted.
+Once you locate an add-on you like, click on, wait for it to be downloaded, then click on Restart now if prompted.

-Visit the webpage in your browser, right-click the download link with your mouse, select "save link as", and save the XPI file to a location on your computer that you can find again.
-As the download is temporary it is suggested you use either your downloads folder or your desktop.
+Visit the webpage in your browser, right-click the download link with your mouse, selectand save the XPI file to a location on your computer that is easy to remember.
+As the download is temporary, it is suggested you use either your Downloads folder or your desktop.

-Right-click the link and select Save As or Save Link As as discussed earlier.
+Right-click the link and selector as described earlier.

 You will be invited to download and save the file.
-Most browsers have a default download location, often your Desktop.
+Most browsers have a default download location, often your desktop.
 Make a note of where it downloads to, and what it's called.
-Some add-on files have silly names like "latest-234.xpi” which is not very helpful when you're trying to find it later on.
+Some add-on files may have silly names like "latest-234.xpi", which is not very helpful when you're trying to find it later on.

-Open the Add-ons window in Thunderbird.
-There's a button to the left of the search window.
-Click this and from the subsequent menu select Install Add-on From File.
+Open the Add-ons Manager tab in Thunderbird.
+There's a button to the left of the search box.
+Click this and select from the subsequent menu.

-You will need to navigate in the file picker to where you saved the XPI file and select it to complete the install.
+You will need to navigate to where you saved the XPI file using the file picker and select it to complete the install.

-- Open the add-ons manager ( then )
+- Open the add-ons manager (click and then )

-- Drag your downloaded XPI file to the add-on manager tab and drop it.
+- Drag your downloaded XPI file to the Add-ons Manager tab and drop it.

 If you are using Windows, you can even skip the desktop bit.
-Open your browser and Thunderbird side by side, with Thunderbird's Add-ons tab displayed.
-Drag the link directly from the browser onto Thunderbird's Add-on tab.
-The main advantage of this method is that you don't need to actually save a copy of the add-on on your hard disk before it is installed.
+Open your browser and Thunderbird side by side, with Thunderbird's Add-ons Manager tab displayed.
+Drag the link directly from the browser onto Thunderbird's Add-ons Manager tab.
+The main advantage of this method is that you don't need to actually save a copy of the add-on to your hard disk before it is installed.